Have you ever thought about the environmental impact of sending a fundraising pack in the post?

 Plus, our set of over 35 different activity illustrations means fundraisers can have materials depicting the activity they are planning not just the one design for all.

 Our charity admin also gives you visibility of how they personalised their materials, so you know what they are planning and which materials they downloaded from the fundraising pack.
-Find out more about our Fundraising pack software.Environment, Fundraising
+Find out more about our Fundraising Pack Creator.Environment, Fundraising